Menorrhagia is defined as the occurrence of excessive bleeding, with respect to quantity and duration, during regular menstruation.

 - Desire for childbearing

-- Presence of pelvic disease such as endometriosis, ovarian cysts or fibroids
+- Presence of pelvic diseases such as endometriosis, ovarian cysts, or fibroids

 - Presence of pelvic infection